-The tibia is the 2nd largest bone within the body situated on the medial side in the leg.
+The Tibia is the second largest bone within the body situated on the medial side in the leg.
 The tibia is the pre-axial bone and homologous with the lateral bone of the forearm, the radius.
 It carries weight of the body from femur to the foot.

 - The shaft has 3 edges- anterior, medial, and lateral; and 3 surfaces- medial, lateral, and posterior.
 The anterior border is the sharpest and takes a sinuous course from the tibial tuberosity and becomes constant below with the anterior border of the medial malleolus.